diskuto/diskuto-api/README.md

-FeoBlog
+Diskuto API
 =======

-FeoBlog is a distributed blogging/social networking system designed to protect you as a user.
-FeoBlog does this based on some core principles:
+Diskuto is a distributed blogging/social networking system designed to protect you as a user.
+Diskuto does this based on some core principles:

 1. Your data should not be held hostage by a single service. (ex: Facebook, Twitter).